 Last year, Trinity’s Student Government Association fully funded a $100,000 mental wellness initiative, and the Queer Health Fair is one of many events to come as a result of that initiative.
 The funding allowed for dog therapy and the hiring of a new wellness programming coordinator, Kat Walz, this summer.
 Marlaina Widmann, assistant director of Wellness Services, noted that Trinity’s services are open for all students to use regardless of their identity.

-“It’s a whole nation issue that we have when it comes to queer health disparities, but we want to try to help alleviate them at Trinity,” Widmann said.
+“It’s a whole nation issue that we have when it comes to queer health disparities, but we want to try to help alleviate them,” Widmann said.
 “What I want them to do is share how their services are queer-friendly.”

 Wellness Services conducted the National College Health Assessment in 2023 and noted a health disparity for queer and genderqueer students.
-Ryan Moos, senior sociology major and a student wellness coordinator, shared her experience as a facilitator for the event.
+Ryan Moos, senior sociology major and a peer health educator, shared her experience as a facilitator for the event.

 “Queer people are really underrepresented, so it’s really important that we show diversity on campus and create a safe space for students to come and be able to celebrate their identity,” Moos said.